saasbook/hw-design-review/final_checkpoint.md

 **The teams must work together to get each others' apps stood up.**  Each team will only get credit for the final checkpoint if they *both* help the other team get their app in shape *and* get their own app in good enough shape for the other team to stand it up.

+The home team will:

+* Ensure that all branches in their repo have either been merged upstream to the master branch/master repo, or have been killed.
+That is, at the close of the project engagement, there should be no open/unmerged branches in the home team's repo or fork.
+* Ensure that all Pivotal Tracker stories are either Unstarted, Accepted, or (if absolutely necessary) Rejected.
+That is, no stories should be a started-but-unfinished state, and all finished stories should be signed off by the Customer or Product Owner (Accepted or Rejected) and, if accepted, deployed to the cloud.
+* All features that have been merged upstream are also deployed to production (in whatever manner is appropriate for that customer).